Stress Management and Resilience Building: The Lead Team guide

 Work-related stress in the teaching profession has increased for the third consecutive year, with sharp rises in tearfulness, difficulty sleeping and irritability amongst education professionals across the UK according to the latest Teacher Wellbeing Index.

 Who is this INSET for?

 This course is specifically aimed at those who are managing teams, whether at a middle or senior leadership level.
 In developing a stronger sense of resilience in ourselves and gaining a better understanding of stress and the impact of stress itself, we become better placed to prevent becoming overwhelmed by stress.
 Thus we are better able to support and develop ourselves, as well as those in our teams.
-As well as exploring the relationship between stress and resilience, learning about the science of the stress response, considering how to manage our individual stressors and identifying our own resources, this training will look at management styles, conflict resolution, how to identify signs of stress in others, and how to support teams through difficult and challenging periods.

 This INSET is would be ideal as a Keynote speech at a conference for educational leaders.